Back to blog

 Rafael Hernandez

 Rafael Hernandez is the Founder of Great Marketing AI and a former Microsoft Engineer.
-He specializes in digital transformation for law firms, managing over $10M in ad spend to help attorneys capture the Spanish-speaking MVA market.
-His strategies focus on high-ROI lead generation and eliminating wasted budget.
+He specializes in performance marketing for personal injury law firms, managing over $10M in ad spend to help attorneys generate signed cases across every PI case type.
+His strategies focus on exclusive lead generation, AI-powered qualification, and eliminating wasted budget.

 Ready to Scale Your Law Firm with Exclusive Leads?